Healthy Eating Guide

 intense exercise.

-- Animal-Based (Complete): Chicken, turkey, fish, eggs, milk, Greek yogurt.
+- Animal-Based (Complete): Chicken, turkey, fish, eggs, milk, Greek yogurt

 - Plant-Based (Often Incomplete): Beans, lentils, tofu, tempeh, nuts.
 Combine different sources (e.g., rice and beans) to get all essential amino acids.

-Vitamins and Minerals
+Micronutrients: Vitamins and Minerals

-- Calcium – For strong bones and teeth. *Sources: Dairy, leafy greens, fortified plant milks.
+- Calcium – For strong bones and teeth.
+(1200 mg daily)

-- Vitamin A – For vision and immunity. *Sources: Carrots, sweet potatoes, spinach.
+- Vitamin A – For vision and immunity.
+(700-900 mcg daily)

-- Vitamin C – Boosts immunity and healing. *Sources: Citrus fruits, berries, peppers.
+- Vitamin C – Boosts immunity and healing (75-90 mg daily)

-- Vitamin D – For bone health. *Sources: Sunlight, fatty fish, fortified milk.
+- Vitamin D – For bone health.
+(400 IU-800 IU daily)

 *A simple guide for building a balanced meal.*